pauljones0/find-series/Capstone Proposal.md

 **The sitemap will be as follows:**

 - Navigation:
   - Home: The home page will contain a search bar (which can be used to search author, book or series), a list of popular series (links to the series page), and a list of popular authors (links to the author page).
+Users will be able to select from the dropdown menu to search for the next book in a series.
-  - Search Results: The search results page will display a list of search results, limited to 10 results at a time.
+  ~~- Search Results: The search results page will display a list of search results, limited to 10 results at a time.
 The user can navigate through the results using pagination.
-Each search result will contain a link to the book, author or series page.
+Each search result will contain a link to the book, author or series page. **(This page can be replaced with instead allowing the users to select from the search bar dropdown menu instead of navigating to a new page)**~~
 - Content:
-  - Series: The series page will contain a list of all the books in a series, each their icon, the year they were published, a "Read More" button (links to the book page) and a "Buy Now" button (links to affiliate amazon link).
+  - Series: The series page will contain a list of all the books in a series, each with their first book front page/icon, the year they were published, a "Read More" button (links to the book page) and a "Buy Now" button (links to affiliate amazon link).
-  - Book: The book page will contain the book's icon, title, year they were published, author, and a teaser blurb (still to be sourced)
+  - Book: The book page will contain the book's icon/front page (storing this much data may be too much, may need to be sourced, best saved for later development), title, year they were published, author, and a teaser blurb (still to be sourced)
   - Author: The author page will have a link to a short bio, their website and contain a list of all the books (and their title/icon/year they were published) by that author, in order, grouped by series, each with a "Read More" button (links to the book page) and a "Buy Now" button (links to affiliate amazon link), similar to the series page.
 - Misc:
   - Contact: The contact page will contain a contact form, allowing users to send feedback to the website owner.
+(This page may be replaced by a contact form in the footer of the website)

 ### Authentication